rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 ---
-title: 'Emotion detection from speech using Bi-directional LSTM networks and attention mechanism in Keras'
-subtitle: 'How to exploit attention mechanism in LSTM networks for realizing a sentiment analysis application that can distinguish among seven different emotional states: *anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness* and *neutral*'
-summary: "This post is dedicated to the development of an artificial intelligence application capable of identifying the emotions expressed through the voice in spoken language.
-The classification model focuses on seven different emotions (*anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness*, *neutral*) and is enhanced with the attention mechanism."
+title: 'Play with BERT!
+Text classification using Huggingface and Tensorflow'
+subtitle: 'How to fine-tune a BERT classifier for detecting the sentiment of a movie review and the level of toxicity of a comment.
+summary: "In what follows, I'll show how to fine-tune a BERT classifier, using HuggingFace and Keras+Tensorflow, for dealing with two different text classification problems.
+The first consists in detecting the sentiment (*negative* or *positive*) of a movie review, while the second is related to the classification of a comment based on its level of toxicity, expressed by one or more labels among *toxic*, *severe_toxic*, *obscene*, *threat*, *insult* and *identity_hate*."
-date: 2020-12-29T00:00:00Z
+date: 2021-03-03T00:00:00Z
 draft: false
 math: true
 disable_comments: true
 markup: kramdown
-lastmod: 2020-12-29T00:00:00Z
+lastmod: 2021-03-03T00:00:00Z
 authors:
 - admin
 tags:
-- Emotion detection
+- Natural Language Processing
 - Sentiment Analisysis
-- LSTM
-- Attention
+- Toxicity Detection
-- Audio analysis
+- BERT
 - Deep Learning
 - Keras-Tensorflow
 ---